Recent Legal Update

 Analysis

 Apply the Rule to the Facts: Here, the house is titled only in the decedent’s name, and the decedent died leaving a minor child as the only heir.
 That usually means the surviving partner does not inherit the house automatically, and title generally vests in the child (subject to estate administration and creditor issues).
-Because the heir is a minor, transferring title out of the child’s name later (for example, to the surviving partner) typically requires a court-approved process, and it may require a guardian of the minor’s estate and specific findings that the transaction is in the minor’s best interest.
+Because the heir is a minor, transferring title out of the child’s name later (for example, to the surviving partner) typically requires a court-approved process, and it may require a guardian of the minor’s estate and specific findings that the transaction materially promotes the minor’s interest or is otherwise authorized by law.
 Payments the surviving partner made toward the home may matter for a separate claim, but they do not automatically change the deed.

 Process & Timing

-3. Address the minor’s ownership and any transfer request: If the minor is the heir to the home, a guardian of the minor’s estate may be required before any sale, refinancing, or deed transfer affecting the minor’s interest.
-If the goal is for the surviving partner to end up with title, that usually requires a court-approved transaction (often a sale) rather than an informal “transfer,” and the court’s focus is the minor’s best interest.
+- Address the minor’s ownership and any transfer request: If the minor is the heir to the home, a guardian of the minor’s estate may be required before any sale, refinancing, or deed transfer affecting the minor’s interest.
+If the goal is for the surviving partner to end up with title, that usually requires a court-approved transaction (often a sale) rather than an informal “transfer,” and for a minor’s real estate interest the transaction must be approved and confirmed through the statutory guardianship sale process.
+(Updated to reflect current N.C.G.S. § 35A-1301.)

 Exceptions & Pitfalls